AaryaRai01/Brick-Breaker/README.md

 # 🧱 Brick Breaker Game (HTML/JS)

-A classic arcade-style Brick Breaker (or Breakout) game built with **HTML, CSS, and JavaScript**.
+A classic arcade-style Brick Breaker (or Breakout) game built with **HTML, and JavaScript**.
 The objective is to break all the bricks on the screen without letting the ball fall past your paddle.